-The City of Surrey posted its animated vision for light rail transit in 2011, and set up a rapid transit office in the same year.
+The City of Surrey posted its animated vision for light rail in 2011, and set up a rapid transit office in the same year.
 A detailed route plan is finally on the way, we are told, but there is no clarity on who will pay for construction.

 Surrey is British Columbia’s second largest municipality by population, and ranks twelfth in Canada as of this post.
 Under former mayor Dianne Watts, city government invested heavily in the Surrey Central precinct to create a focus for advanced education, culture and technology.
 Surrey wants to compete with Vancouver in terms of national profile, employment quality and career opportunity.
 Rapid transit is part of that story.
 The hub of the proposed LRT system is to be located at Surrey Central, with connections to the Skytrain line that feeds into Burnaby and Vancouver.